davidthings/mocad/tutorial/tutorial.md

 ![]( images/chapter2.png)

-In order to get the feel of how more complex things are built, we consider a series of contructions.
+In order to get the feel of how more complex things are built, we consider a series of incremental constructions.

 ### Step 1